ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

     :start-after: def JR
     :end-before: def RET

+2. Create Cpu0ISD::Ret node in LowerReturn() which is called when meet function return as code in function LowerReturn() of Cpu0ISelLowering.cpp.

-2. After instruction selection, the Cpu0::Ret is replaced by Cpu0::RetLR as below.
+3. After instruction selection, the Cpu0::Ret is replaced by Cpu0::RetLR as below.
 This effect came from "def RetLR" as step 1.

 .. code-block:: bash